-Employees should follow the advice of their health care professional and the standards provided by the CDC in determining when it is appropriate to return to work.
+Employees must complete the Employee Attestation: Return to Work Requirements Due to COVID-19 Related Absence form available on the DHR website under COVID-19 Workforce Guidance > DHR Return to Work Guidance Documents prior to returning.
+Additionally, employees should follow the advice of their health care professional and the standards provided by the CDC in determining when it is appropriate to return to work.